Address and greetingArgument

 From whom to whom, v1;

 The impersonal nature of this salutation adds to the evidence used by those who doubt Pauline authorship, eg., Best.
 Yet, as already indicated, the letter bears the marks of a circular letter to Ephesus and beyond - a reworking of Colossians for a wider audience.
 In fact, like Romans, it may well be intended for all Paul's mission churches, churches that are primarily Gentile in makeup.

 The Salutation, v1-2.
 From whom, to whom, v1.
 Paul follows the standard opening of a first-century Greek letter, although he gives it a particular Christian shape.
 The opening words are very similar to Colossians.

-apostoloV (oV) "apostle" - [Paul] apostle.
+apostoloV (oV) "apostle" - [paul] an apostle.
 Nominative in apposition to the nominative absolute "Paul".
-Paul uses the word "apostle" to refer to a someone appointed directly by Christ as his witness to the new covenant, ie., the 12 + Paul.
+Paul uses the word "apostle" to refer to someone appointed directly by Christ as his witness to the new covenant, ie., the 12 + Paul.
 The word is used sometimes in the NT of an evangelist / missionary.
 Paul is not using the word here in that general sense.

 toiV aJgioiV (oV) dat. "to God's holy people" - to the holy ones / saints.
 Dative of recipient.
 Those who are set apart for God; "who are consecrated to God", Cassirer.